 Career and Technical Education (CTE) creates Pathways to success for all secondary students by providing them with the technical skills and academic knowledge needed to prepare for future employment and/or a successful transition to postsecondary education.

 Career and Technical Education encompasses a variety of programs structured to equip students with work and life skills.
-In Utah, over 146,684 students (grades 9-12) participate in CTE courses annually that help them explore career options and develop occupational skills.
+In Utah, over 152,664 students (grades 9-12) participate in CTE courses annually that help them explore career options and develop occupational skills.
 The curriculum of CTE gives students the practical experience they need to succeed through a combination of classroom instruction, hands-on laboratory work, and on-the-job training.
-CTE is offered in all 136 public high schools, 170 public middle/jr. high schools, and secondary charter schools.
+CTE is offered in all 141 public high schools, including public charter schools, 171 public middle/junior high schools.

 Career and Technical Education jump-starts students’ careers by preparing them for postsecondary education and training for high-skill, high-wage, and high-demand occupations while they are still in high school.
 By following a CTE Pathway, students become college and career ready.
 Pathways give students many kinds of opportunities to acquire job skills and to get a head start in selected college programs.
 In Utah, all graduating students have taken a CTE course in high school, and approximately 30 percent of all high school career and technical graduates enter some form of postsecondary program.

 Preparing students for meaningful work is an important goal of career and technical education because of the widening skills gap in the nation’s workforce.